-7.2 Performing live electrical fault-finding work
+7. Performing Live electrical fault-finding work

-An Energised Work Permit (FRM-00415) must be completed before any live electrical fault finding work is performed.
+De-energised testing methods should be used before energised testing methods.
+The LV Energised fault-finding SWMS must be completed before any Live electrical fault-finding work is performed.
 This is not required when testing for dead.

-Any electrical parts not required to be energised during the live electrical fault-finding work must be isolated prior to commencing the work.
-All electrical isolations must be undertaken in accordance with the Energy Tag and Lockout Procedure (PRO-00014).
-If isolation is unable to be performed, any live parts not required for work shall be isolated by means of a non-conductive barrier or insulation material.
+Any electrical parts not required to be energised during the Live electrical fault-finding work must be isolated prior to commencing the work.
+All Electrical Isolations must be undertaken in accordance with the Energy Tag and Lockout Procedure (PRO-00014).
+If isolation is unable to be performed, any Live parts not required for work shall be isolated by means of a non-conductive barrier or insulation material.

-No electrical part shall come into contact with any part of the electrical worker unless it is tested and proven isolated with appropriate test equipment that has been verified as working before and after the testing of the electrical part.
+No electrical part shall come into contact with any part of the Electrical Worker unless it is tested and proven isolated with appropriate test equipment that has been verified as working before and after the testing of the electrical part.

-7.3 Completing live electrical fault-finding work
+7.1.
+Completing Live electrical fault-finding work

-After work is completed, all persons, tools and equipment shall be removed from the work area.
+After Electrical Work is completed, all persons, tools and equipment shall be removed from the work area.